 - Boots suitable for riding and walking (it is recommended to bring boots and chaps, not high boots),

-- Comfortable long sleeves (good for protection from the sun)
+- Comfortable long sleeved shirt / T shirts (good for protection from the sun)

 - Short warm jacket (for late evening / night)